 More than 22,000 students study at 10 campuses and learning centres located throughout the Northern Territory and in Sydney.
 We are a world leader in delivering education to remote communities – including 150 remote Indigenous communities – and offer online courses to enable people to fit studying into their busy lives.
 About 70 per cent of our higher education students study online.

-More than 24,000 students study with CDU on campus and online in a range of disciplines including engineering and information technology, the environment, health, psychological and clinical sciences, business, creative arts and humanities, education and law.
+The university’s six higher education Colleges offer a range of disciplines including engineering and information technology, the environment, health and human sciences, nursing and midwifery, psychological and clinical sciences, Indigenous knowledges, business, creative arts and humanities, education and law.

-The university is attracting an increasing number of international students, who come from more than 60 countries.
-The international student population is drawn particularly to the multicultural character of Darwin.
+CDU is attracting an increasing number of international students, who come from more than 60 countries.
+Our vibrant international student community is attracted particularly to the multicultural character of tropical Darwin.

-CDU has strong partnerships with other institutions including the Australian National University, Flinders University and the Batchelor Institute of Indigenous Tertiary Education.
-It is a member of the Innovative Research Universities network.
+We enjoy strong partnerships with other institutions including the Australian National University, Flinders University and the Batchelor Institute of Indigenous Tertiary Education.